Perfect-Precision 2D Geometry Using Complex Integer Rings

 Walking around the unit circle in steps of 60 degrees, you can convince yourself that all six rotations $e^{k\cdot i\frac{\pi}{3}}$ for $k\in\{0,1,2,3,4,5\}$ can be written in the form $\frac{1}{2}(a + b\cdot i\sqrt{3})$ for some $a, b \in\mathbb{Z}$.
 Now if you check which complex numbers can be reached by iteratively adding and multiplying only numbers that can be factored in that way, you might notice that we rediscovered the Eisenstein integers, which form a triangular grid in the complex plane.

-In other words, the closure of the six rotated units (i.e. the numbers corresponding to the set of unit length vectors pointing in all possible directions) under all operations needed for a commutative ring (such as $+$ and $\cdot$) generates the Eisenstein integers.
+In other words, the closure of the six rotated units (i.e. the numbers corresponding to the set of unit length vectors pointing in all possible directions) under all operations in a commutative ring (such as $+$ and $\cdot$) generates the Eisenstein integers.
 Furthermore, these rotated units themselves are redundant, as they are generated by repeated multiplication of what we can identify as, respectively, the length unit and the rotation unit of our new number system:

 $$ 1 = \frac{1}{2}(2 + 0\cdot i\sqrt{3}),\hspace{5mm} e^{i\frac{\pi}{3}} = \frac{1}{2}(1 + 1\cdot i\sqrt{3}) $$